-Goldie Taylor is the Chief Communications Officer of the Metropolitan Atlanta Rapid Transit Authority (MARTA).
+Goldie Taylor is the Chief Marketing and Communications Officer of the Metropolitan Atlanta Rapid Transit Authority (MARTA).
 A prior service active duty U.S. Marine Corps public affairs broadcaster, Taylor has been a working journalist and communications executive

 for 30 years.
 Joining MARTA from New York-based IAC Publishing, she started her career as a staff writer at The Atlanta Journal- Constitution and as an assignment desk assistant with CBS Atlanta.